Volvo B8444S engine: Usage

-Although the B8444S shares its Yamaha origination, its transverse layout, and its 60 degree bank angle, officials of all three companies involved insist that the Volvo V8 is not related to the SHO engine; the die-cast open-deck aluminum Volvo block is clearly different from the sand-cast closed-deck aluminum SHO engine block although the two engines share many common dimensions including bore centers, stroke, bearing journal diameters, and deck height.
+Although the B8444S shares its Yamaha origination, transverse layout, and 60 degree bank angle with the Ford SHO V8 engine, officials of all three companies involved insist that the engines are not related.
+The two engines share many common dimensions including bore centers, stroke, bearing journal diameters, and deck height, but the die-cast open-deck aluminum Volvo block is clearly different from the sand-cast closed-deck aluminum SHO engine block.

 As revealed in BBC's Top Gear show (Series 14 Episode 5) this basic engine is also used in the Noble M600, albeit longitudinally mounted, developing some 650 PS with the addition of Garrett AiResearch twin-turbochargers.
 The engine also features a MoTeC M190 and Injector Dynamics ID725 electronic fuel injection.
-The Noble unit is custom built by a 3rd party firm expressly for Noble Cars UK.
+The Noble unit is custom built by a third-party firm expressly for Noble Cars UK.

-It uses an Oerlikon Graziano transaxle six-speed manual gearbox.

-Volvo discontinued the engine subsequent to its change in ownership and management in August, 2010.
-The new management intends to offer a single engine across all Volvo models, ultimately a four cylinder, and at that point Volvo Cars was owned by Ford.
+Volvo discontinued the engine subsequent to a change in its ownership and management in August, 2010.
+The new management intends to offer a single engine across all Volvo models, ultimately a four cylinder.
+At that point Volvo Cars was owned by Ford.